Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | tbd

     | **Prudent Research**
-    | When performing research to learn a new spell, if you have access to a grimoire containing the spell, two dice on your research roll are guaranteed successes.
+    | When performing research to learn a new spell, if you have access to a grimoire containing the spell, two failed dice on your research roll instead count as successes.

   .. tab-item:: Rank 3